-Schumer says Trump budget could hurt Jamestown airport
+Schumer Says Trump Budget Could Hurt Jamestown Airport

-U.S. Senator Charles E. Schumer today launched a push to protect important air service in Upstate New York from proposed cuts by the Trump administration.
-The Administration's FY2018 budget proposes slashing funds for the Essential Air Service Program by $175 million.
+U.S. Senator Charles E. Schumer launched on Monday a push to protect important air service in Upstate New York from proposed cuts by the Trump administration.

 Comments